lukmi15/M3ImageManipulator/README.md

 * The "View" - menu comprises at least Zoom In (Ctrl++), Zoom out (Ctrl+-), Zoom 100% (Ctrl+0), Fit to Window (Ctrl+F), and Show Dialog
 * Joker: Grabbing must only work when drag starts on canvas
 * The shown picture can be printed, where the printer can be selected from a standard dialogue
+* The application saves window size, position, and other important settings and restores them upon start

 ### Phase 2